brucedkyle/architectures/docs/supplychain/supplychain.md

 - Optmization user expectations with improved demand forecasting
 - Automated responses

-For more information and solution details on this scenario, see [Inventory management &dash; Perfect order](./perfectorder.md)
+For more information and solution details on this scenario, see [Perfect order](./perfectorder.md)

-### Inventory management &dash; Last mile delivery
+### Intelligent order

 If the **last mile delivery** promise is incorrect and a product arrives late, there’s a good chance that the customer will shop with a competitor next time.

 If last mile tracking information is incorrect, a product arrives late, is damaged, or is never delivered, there’s a good chance that the customer will shop with a competitor next time.

-For more information about the solution details on this scenario, see [Inventory management - Last mile delivery](./intelligentorder.md).
+For more information about the solution details on this scenario, see [Intelligent order](./intelligentorder.md).

-### Inventory risk &dash; Demand risk
+### Demand risk

 _Understock_ - not holding sufficient inventory to meet current demand.
 This includes not having enough inventory today but also, not having enough inventory in the very near future that could be used to meet the demand.

 _Overstock_ - holding more stock than required to meet current and future demand.
 This results in additional costs to store then dispose of overstocked items via discounts, selling at a loss or destruction.

-For more information about the solution details on this scenario, see [Inventory risk - Demand risk](demandrisk.md).
+For more information about the solution details on this scenario, see [Demand risk](demandrisk.md).

-### Inventory risk &dash; Loss and waste management
+### Loss and waste management

 **Loss and waste management** requires you to take decisive action in cases of: